-Developing Self – RCMP Applicant Interview Competency 1
+Developing Self – RCMP Right Fit Interview Competency 1

-Over the next several weeks, I am going to write a series of articles targeting each of the eight competencies that the RCMP assesses during the application process.
-These eight competencies have been selected to determine if you are the “right fit” to be a police officer.
+Over the next several weeks, I am going to write a series of articles targeting each of the eight competencies that will be assessed during the application process.
+The RCMP have chosen these eight competencies to determine if you are the “right fit” to become an RCMP officer.

 During the “right fit” interview (formerly the Regular Member Selection Interview), you will be asked behavioural and situational questions.